Ja, må han (hon) leva

 Ja, må han (hon) leva (Yes, may he (she) live) is a Swedish birthday song.
 It originates from the 18th century, but the use as well as its lyrics and melody has changed over the years.
 It is a song that "every Swede" knows and it is therefore rarely printed in songbooks.
 Both lyrics and melody are of unknown origin.

 It has a similar melody as the Dutch birthday song "Lang zal hij leven", Dutch-translated Afrikaans wedding song "Lank sal [hy/sy/hul] lewe", Dutch-translated Indonesian birthday song "Panjang Umurnya" and Romanian birthday song "Mulți ani trăiască".

 Music

 James Massengale states that the melody is of a common 18th century form, used by both Mozart and Haydn, and was therefore well known in Austria at the end of the 18th century.

 Carl Michael Bellman uses the melody in different shapes for three different songs.
 Fredman's song no. 11 (“Portugal, Spanjen”) has the form of a light 3/8 Contra dance while no. 12 (”Venus Minerva”) is a steady march in 4/4.
 This melody is also used in the song "Högtid beredes och Ganymedes".

 In Germany the melody was published in 1877 in a songbook for high schools with the words ”Hoch soll er leben”.
 In the Netherlands the song "Lang zal hij leven" is used at birthdays.
-The three first bars of this songs are equal to ”Ja må han leva”.
+The three first bars of these songs are equal to ”Ja må han leva”.